jett-takazawa/FDIC_ANALYST/README.md

 A production‑ready toolkit to **ingest, normalize, analyze, and narrate** U.S. banking market data using FDIC Summary of Deposits (SOD) and IRS ZIP‑code statistics.
 It combines a local analytics warehouse with LLM‑powered agents for natural‑language questions and automated reporting (the **Local + LLM** pattern).

-This project was built June of 2025 in Honolulu, HI.
+This project was built June of 2025 in Honolulu, HI, for the use of Bank of Hawaii.
 Built to only scan and transform data from HAWAII BASED BANKS.

 ---